Improving health since 1901

 Acquisition of APS/Berk in the UK marks Teva’s first entry into a major Western European market.

-Teva’s innovative new treatment for multiple sclerosis (MS), and the first specialty medicine for the company, is approved by the FDA.
+Teva’s innovative treatment for multiple sclerosis (MS), and the first specialty medicine for the company, is approved by the FDA.

 A leader in global markets